-The following flow chart gives an overview of the installation process for the FAStT hardware and the FAStT Storage Manager software.
+The following flow chart gives an overview of the FAStT hardware and the FAStT Storage Manager software installation process.
 Lined arrows in the flow chart indicate consecutive steps in the hardware and software installation process.
 Labeled arrows indicate which current documents provide detailed information about those steps.